 Task 5.4: Capacity building exercises on COVID-19 impact assessment

 This task is linked with WP9 and proposes to develop a European training event on methodological calculations of COVID-19 impacts for better integration of research and policy.
-This capacity building exercises will be mainly focused on:
+This capacity building exercise will be mainly focused on:

 - measuring premature mortality (years of life lost; YLL);